CyRide: Fares

-To qualify for reduced fare, you must be a student in grades K-12, a senior citizen, or a person with a disability.
+To qualify for reduced fare, riders must be a student in grades K-12, a senior citizen, or a person with a disability.
 The reduced Fare is US$0.50 for a one way trip.
 Multiple tickets can be purchased at a time, if a ticket book is purchased in advance.
 Reduced fare ticket books come in a packet of 10 which cost US$5.
 Ticket books can be bought at local grocery stores, Ames City Hall, and CyRide headquarters.